with partners Adolf Rosenberger and Anton Piech.

 Jellinek photo credits: Wikipedia

-The evolution of early carriages to cars, the tug of war between electrical vs gas power, and the blending of power sources into hybrids… this all occurred due to the various individuals in the fledgling motor vehicle industry playing a sort of musical chairs with each other.
-In this evolving and highly competitive arena, alliances shifted overnight and companies underwent went rapid changes.
-As the forces of competition play out, the cream inevitably rose to the top.
-Gottlieb Daimler, Carl Benz, and Robert Bosch were among the German auto, engine and component leaders that were eventually leaders in their respective arenas.
+The evolution of early carriages to cars, the tug of war between electrical vs gas power, and the blending of power sources into hybrids… this all occurred due to the various individuals in the fledgling motor vehicle industry playing a sort of musical chairs with each other and technology.
+In this evolving and highly competitive arena, alliances shifted overnight and companies underwent went rapid changes in the quest for competitive advantage and wealth.
+As the game plays out, the cream inevitably rises to the top.
+Gottlieb Daimler, Carl Benz, and Robert Bosch were among the German auto, engine and component businessmen that were eventually leaders in their respective fields.
 Each man supremely dedicated to the process of engineering his own empire.
 Each taking a unique path.
-Then as now, patents provided the means for securing an idea and the potential fiscal rewards that would come from bringing an appealing product idea to market.
-And these men did so.
+Then as now, patents provided the means for securing an idea and the potential fiscal rewards that would come from bringing an appealing product to market.
+These men managed patents with great panache.

 Photo credit: Wikipedia